aka The Castle of Terror; The Long Night of Terror

-With the success of Mario Bava’s Black Sunday (1960), Italian cinema found itself in the midst of a great vogue for Gothic cinema.
+With the international success of Mario Bava’s Black Sunday (1960) primarily (although there were other films before it), Italian cinema found itself in the midst of a vogue for Gothic cinema.
 Over the next few years, a number of other directors popped up exploiting Bava’s extravagantly fantastical style.
-This fad also gave Black Sunday star, British actress Barbara Steele, a career and resulting cult fame.
-Plots frequently centred around gloomy dark castles, hauntings and supernatural retribution plots, and always with the haunted otherworldly looks of Barbara Steele at the centre of the show.
+This fad also gave Black Sunday‘s star, British actress Barbara Steele, a career and resulting cult fame.
+Plots frequently centred around gloomy dark castles, hauntings and supernatural retribution plots, with the haunted otherworldly looks of Barbara Steele at the centre of the show.

 Antonio Margheriti was one of the hacks of the Italian exploitation industry.
 He touched on numerous genres within his career that ranged between the 1960s and his death in 2002, ranging from action films to the Italian space opera, the giallo film, peplum and several cheap spaghetti Westerns.
-Throughout most of his films, he was credited as Anthony [M.] Dawson, as with the trend of the era for people taking English-sounding names to sell the films in the US.
-A good deal of Antonio Margheriti’s output was unadulterated hackwork but Castle of Blood/The Castle of Terror – which should not be confused with Margheriti’s earlier Gothic The Virgin of Nuremberg (1963), which was also retitled The Castle of Terror – is one occasion upon which Margheriti achieved far more than that.
+Throughout most of his films, he was credited as Anthony [M.] Dawson, as per the trend of the era for Italian filmmakers taking English-sounding names to sell the films in the US.
+A good percentage of Margheriti’s output was unadulterated hackwork but Castle of Blood/The Castle of Terror – which should not be confused with Margheriti’s earlier Gothic The Virgin of Nuremberg (1963), which was also retitled The Castle of Terror – is one occasion upon which Margheriti achieved far more than that.

 Antonio Margheriti remade Castle of Blood a few years later in colour as Web of the Spider (1971) starring Anthony Franciosca as the hero and with Klaus Kinski as Edgar Allan Poe.